Reducing Downtime with Remote Monitoring and Control

 Week 1–2: Basic Monitoring

-• Real-time machine status visibility
+• Real-time machine status visibility across all connected CNC assets

-• Instant alerts for critical issues
+• Instant alerts for critical issues, including alarms, overloads, and abnormal conditions

-• Remote access to machine diagnostics
+• Remote access to machine diagnostics, reducing response time and unnecessary on-site checks

 Month 1–3: Pattern Recognition

-• Historical trend analysis
+• Historical trend analysis across vibration, temperature, load, and cycle behavior

-• Performance benchmarking
+• Performance benchmarking between machines, shifts, or production lines

-• Initial predictive insights
+• Initial predictive insights that highlight developing risks before failure occurs

-Month 3+: Full Optimization
+Month 3 and Beyond: Full Optimization

-• Accurate failure prediction
+• Accurate failure prediction based on validated condition patterns

-• Maximum uptime achievement
+• Maximum uptime achievement through fewer unplanned stops and faster, targeted interventions

 Predictive Maintenance: Your Crystal Ball for CNC Health